XRPLF/xrpl-dev-portal/content/exchange-guide.md

 4. [Trade XRP on the Exchange](#trade-xrp-on-the-exchange)

-This list does not include the [prerequisites](#prerequisites for Supporting XRP) required of an exchange.
+This list does not include the [prerequisites](#prerequisites-for-supporting-xrp) required of an exchange.

-At this point, _Alpha Exchange_ has created [operational, standby, and issuing accounts](#accounts) on the RCL and added them to its balance sheet, but has not funded the new accounts.
+At this point, _Alpha Exchange_ has created [operational, standby, and issuing accounts](#accounts) on the RCL and added them to its balance sheet, but has not accepted any deposits from its users.

 <table>